 - Class A misdemeanor, maximum $4,000 fine and/or jail for up to one year

-- Repeated violations are considered felonies; two or more violations in a twelve-month period is considered a third degree felony, two to ten years in the state prison and a fine up to $10,000
+- Repeated violations are considered felonies; two or more violations in a twelve-month period are considered a third-degree felony, two to ten years in the state prison and a fine of up to $10,000

 Contact A Skilled And Experienced Domestic Violence Attorney If You Think Your Rights Have Been Violated